slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"All wars benefit the elites at the cost of the common man.
 Every.
 Single.
 One."
 -- Andrew Tate [1986]*

-> *"Summer grass, all that’s left of warrior’s dreams."
--- Basho *